 Resolution quality affects various applications differently.
 Fine resolution is critical in building or structure inspection for seeing small flaws, cracks, and debris.
 Lighting enhances the brightness, contrast, and proper color of the subject to aid in inspection.

 Mapping and modeling software matches specific common elements in multiple photographs to create 2D and 3D models of a scene.
 The resolution and sharpness of the photos directly affect the accuracy of the model.
 If the images have a lot of noise, the software will have a hard time matching specific elements in the scene.
-Also, the software's photos with motion blur will be rejected because elements can’t be clearly identified.
+Also, photos with motion blur will be rejected by the software because elements can’t be clearly identified.

 Thermal cameras are commonly used in many applications like search and rescue and firefighting.
 They allow the pilot or command to see heat signatures and hot spots invisible with an RGB camera, such as a warm body in a cold forest or structure fire.

 However, using only the thermal camera limits what the pilot can actually see.
-Objects that don’t have much variance in temperature than their surrounding area are invisible to the thermal camera.
-A power line or tree branch may not show up on a thermal display because its temperature doesn't vary much from the surroundings.
+Objects that don’t have much variance in temperature from their surrounding area won't register on the thermal display.
+Objects like power lines or tree branches may not show up on a thermal display because they don't radiate any heat.

-If using only the thermal image as a display for flying, it's easy to hit these types of obstacles, even in broad daylight.
-This is why it’s critical to have a visible display for situational awareness.
+If using only the thermal image as a display when flying, it's possible to hit these types of obstacles, even in broad daylight.
+This is why it’s critical to have a visible display for situational awareness when flying.

-In addition to helping the pilot with objective lighting, drone lights provide better visibility for the pilot, VO (visual observer), or other aircraft.
+In addition to helping the pilot with objective lighting, drone lights make the drone more visible to the pilot, VO (visual observer), or other aircraft.
 This is important in an emergency or first responder scenario where there is a lot of activity, both in the sky and on the ground.
 All teams need to have a clear, definitive visual of aircraft in the sky.

 The Federal Aviation Administration (FAA) regulates that a drone flown between sunset and sunrise must be equipped with anti-collision lighting.
 These lights must have a strobe function that strobes between 40 - 100 cycles/minute.
 They also must be visible from 3 statute miles.

-Different colored lights can aid pilots in the directionality of their drones at night.
+Sometimes pilots will outfit their drones with different colored lights to identify the direction of their drones at night.
 Red and green lights help the pilot determine the drone's heading more easily, especially when the drone is far away.

 Flying in the dark requires greater concentration from the pilot and visual observer.
 It's harder to see the aircraft, especially at long distances.
-The pilot also has a compromised depth perception, which makes their eyes work even harder.
-All of this leads to faster and greater eye fatigue for the pilot and VO.
+The pilot's depth perception is compromised, which makes their eyes work even harder.
+Shifting their focus from the controller display to the night sky also adds to the strain on their vision.
+All of this leads to increased eye fatigue for the pilot and VO.

-A brighter strobing light mounted on the drone makes it easier for the pilot and VO to see the craft long distances.
+A brighter strobing light mounted on the drone makes it easier for the pilot and VO to see the craft.
 This reduces eye strain and ultimately fatigue, especially if it is a long day or night of flying.

 Different applications require different beam types from their lights.
 A light with a tight beam pattern will be better for a longer range search.
 This could be surveillance from a higher altitude or search and rescue.